techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 ## Send logs to Microsoft for investigation

 If users are still experiencing issues, they can send us a feedback report about the issue in Teams, and [attach logs](https://support.microsoft.com/topic/86dea1fe-ba14-456a-a7b9-b76c48011316) in the feedback report.

+> [!NOTE]
-Users can attach logs if you enable the option in the Teams feedback policy.
+> For users to attach logs, you must enable the option in the Teams feedback policy.
 To learn more, see [Manage feedback policies in Teams](manage-feedback-policies-in-teams.md).

 Ask users to reproduce the issue.
 In the feedback report, mention "Walkie Talkie", include a detailed description of the issue they're experiencing, and choose the option to attach logs.